 - 1 can cooked garbanzo beans (15 ounces; about 1½ cups), drained and rinsed

 - 1 medium red bell pepper, seeded and chopped (about 1½ cups)

 - 1 medium cucumber, peeled or unpeeled and sliced (about 2 cups)

-- 2 ribs celery, diced
+- 2 ribs celery, sliced (about ⅔ cup)

-1/4 cup chopped fresh basil (about 20 large leaves)
+- ¼ cup chopped fresh basil